Mantaro/mantaro.github.io/README.md

 - Anime and Character lookup commands.
 - [Complete join/leave message implementation](https://github.com/Mantaro/MantaroBot/wiki/Welcome-and-Leave-Messages-tutorial) (including embedded messages, with images!)
 - [Birthday announcement system](https://github.com/Mantaro/MantaroBot/wiki/Birthday-101)
 - Much more!
-A more comprehensive set of features can be found [here](https://mantaro.site/features.html), or click the "Feature List" link on the sidebar.
+A more comprehensive set of features can be found [here](https://mantaro.site/features.html).

 ### How to use